-A director's term in office lasts for the relevant period set out in paragraph (a), (b) or (c) unless it ends earlier under this constitution or the law.
+Subject to the Transition Plan, a director's term in office lasts for the relevant period set out in paragraph (a), (b) or (c) unless it ends earlier under this constitution or the law.

-- (a) Each director elected for a Region holds office: - (i) from the end of the Election Period in the Election Year in which the director was elected; - (ii) until the end of the Election Period in the Election Year next after the director's election. - (b) A director appointed to fill a casual vacancy under clause 11.6(a) holds office until the end of the Election Period next after the director's appointment. - (c) An Appointed Director appointed under clause 11.7 holds office until the end of the fixed term of their appointment or re-appointment (as the case may be). - (d) A director ceasing to hold office under clause 11.3(a) who is eligible to be a director under clause 11.2 is eligible for re-election.
-A director ceasing to hold office under clause 11.3(b) or 11.3(c), who is eligible to be a director under clause 11.2, is eligible for election as a director.
+- (a) Each director elected for a Region holds office: - (i) from the end of the Election Period in the Election Year in which the director was elected; - (ii) until the end of the Election Period in the Election Year for that Region next after the director's election. - (b) A director appointed to fill a casual vacancy under clause 11.6(a) holds office until the end of the next Election Period for that Region after the director's appointment. - (c) An Appointed Director appointed under clause 11.7 holds office until the end of the fixed term of their appointment or re-appointment (as the case may be). - (d) A director ceasing to hold office under clause 11.3(a) who is eligible to be a director under clause 11.2 is (subject to clause 15.3) eligible for re-election.
+A director ceasing to hold office under clause 11.3(b) or 11.3(c), who is eligible to be a director under clause 11.2, is (subject to clause 15.3) eligible for election as a director.